Sound Party

-Sound Party is a 2004 Indian Tamil-language drama film directed by Aarthi Kumar.
-The film stars Sathyaraj and Prathyusha with Vadivelu in a pivotal role.
-The film, produced by GR, had musical score by Deva and was released after several delays in August 2004 to negative reviews.
-The film was a remake of Malayalam film Kottaram Veettile Apputtan starring Jayaram.
+Sound Party is a 2004 Indian Tamil-language film directed by Aarthi Kumar.
+The film stars Sathyaraj and Prathyusha, with Vadivelu in a pivotal role.
+The film, produced by G. Ramachandran, was released after several delays in August 2004.
+The film was a remake of Malayalam film Kottaram Veettile Apputtan.

 Plot

-Kumaresan (Sathyaraj) is a rich landlord in a village who spends his wealth for the welfare of his village.
-As Kumaresan's parents passed away when he was young, he has no one to care for except his sidekicks (Vadivelu, Manivannan and Halwa Vasu).
-Govindan (Ilavarasu) also hails from the same village who has enmity with Kumaresan and keeps interrupting often whenever Kumaresan wants to find a bride.
-Nandini (Prathuysha) comes from a poor family whose father (GR) is a drunkard.
-Nandini is good in academics and gets admission into a medical college but has no money for her education.
+Kumaresan is a rich landlord in a village who spends his wealth for the welfare of his village in Erode district.
+As Kumaresan's parents died when he was young, he has no one to care for except his sidekicks (Vadivelu, Manivannan and Halwa Vasu).
+Local Panchayath president Govindan also hails from the same village who has enmity with Kumaresan.
+Kumaresan does not respect Govindans growth from being a labor in his farm to a rich politician, and Govindan keeps interrupting often whenever Kumaresan wants to find a bride.

+Nandini comes from a poor family whose father (GR) is a drunkard.
+Nandini excels in academics and gets admission into a government medical college but has literally no money for her education.
 Kumaresan has a soft corner for Nandini and comes for rescue by taking responsibility for her education expenses.
 Slowly, Kumaresan falls in love with Nandini, but does not disclose it to her.
 However, Nandini views Kumaresan as her well-wisher.

-Kumaresan also builds a small hospital in his village and Nandini gets employed there.
+In 5 years, Nandini graduates as a physician while Kumaresan also builds a small hospital in his village and Nandini gets employed there.
 Nandini's father plans for her to marry Govindan's son.
 This infuriates Kumaresan, who announces his love for Nandini which shocks her.
 Nandini replies that she never had any such feelings towards Kumaresan as she always has a huge respect for him but not love.
 This worries Kumaresan and understands that it was his mistake to take Nandini for granted.
 Nandini's wedding is arranged with Govindan's son, but Nandini decides to marry Kumaresan in the end as she thinks that is how she can reciprocate for all the help of Kumaresan.
 In the end, Kumaresan and Nandini are married.